joernio/joern/docs/content/_index.md

 cross-language code analysis.
 Semantic code property graphs are stored in a custom graph database.
 This allows code to be mined using search queries formulated in a domain-specific query language based on the graph traversal language Gremlin.
+Joern provides a peek into the underlying technology that powers the commercial code analyzer [Ocular](https://ocular.shiftleft.io/).

 The core features of Joern are: